Mary Lou Fulton College for Teaching and Learning Innovation policies

 Step 4: Appeal decision to the dean (Student Issues Committee)

 • Per university policy, if not satisfied with the outcome, the student may appeal the vice dean’s decision to the dean, whose decision is final.
-The student must appeal within five business days of receiving the vice dean’s decision.
+The student must appeal within 10 business days of receiving the vice dean’s decision.

 • Only the issue appealed to the vice dean may be appealed; no new issues or complaints may be added.